Mingyuan03/tp/docs/UserGuide.md

 `NAME`  | Name of the applicant                                           | Only alphanumeric characters and spaces allowed, and should not be blank.
 `PHONE_NUMBER`  | Phone number of the applicant                                   | Should be a valid Singapore phone number, and contain only 8 numbers.
 `EMAIL`  | Email of the applicant                                          | Emails should be of the format local-part@domain and adhere to the following constraints:<br>1.
 The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
 The local-part may not start or end with any special characters.<br>2.
 This is followed by a '@' and then a domain name.
 The domain name is made up of domain labels separated by periods.
 The domain name must:<br>- end with a domain label at least 2 characters long<br>- have each domain label start and end with alphanumeric characters<br>- have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
-`ADDRESS` | Address of the applicant                                        | Contains alphanumeric characters as well as special characters, and should not be blank.
+`ADDRESS` | Address of the applicant                                        | Contains alphanumeric characters and special characters, and should not be blank.
 `SCHOOL` | School that the applicant is currently studying in              | Only alphanumeric characters and spaces allowed, and should not be blank.
 `DEGREE` | Degree that the applicant is currently pursuing                 | Only alphanumeric characters and spaces allowed, and should not be blank.
 `SKILL` | Skills that the applicant possesses                             | Only alphanummeric charcters are allowed, with the exception of `.` and `/`.
 Skills should only be one word with no spaces.